Code613x/Batch-rootkit/README.md

 **Code613 on discord**

 ## About project
-Batch rootkit is using pastebin paste to control computer.
-You can use all powershell and cmd commends.
+Batch rootkit is using pastebin to control computer powershell.
+Nowadays, the code can be easily removed, and the link to Pastebin and commands can be readily accessible.

 ## How to use
 1. Create account on Create paste on https://pastebin.com/